joaopjt/font-avaiable/README.md

-# Old Browser Detector
+# Font Avaiable

-⚡ Lightweight code to verify if a font is avaiable on client
+⚡ Lightweight code to verify if a font is avaiable on client browser

 ## Getting Started